learn-co-students/flatiron-store-project-v-000/README.md

   * an Order has a status and total (which comes from the cart's total)

 2. Functionality through class and instance methods and controller actions
-  * Use the model tests to guide basic functionality; **there are no controller tests so use the following to guide your design:**
+  * Use the tests to guide basic functionality
   * Our Cart should be able to:
     * add the same item more than once; the line_item's quantity should change in this event
     * display a total given the price/quantity of all line_items (think about keeping this logic out of the views!).